 Concluding Are We Still Rolling, Phill reflects on what his book is and what might have been, included with this note: ‘There could certainly have been more technical information about recording, but that is not the reason for this book.
 It’s about the emotional reality of sessions and remembering a period of time that had discipline, performance and anarchy.’

 Louis’ entry into the world of recording studios began a year after Phill’s, in 1968 at London’s De Lane Lea.
-It follows Lou’s time recording the likes of Queen’s first album, Def Leppard, Deep Purple, Michael Schenker Group, Fleetwood Mac, Ian Gillan, Leo Sayer and several Judas Priest albums, as well as on the soundtrack for The Wicker Man.
+It follows Lou’s time recording the likes of Queen’s first album, Def Leppard, Deep Purple, Michael Schenker Group, Fleetwood Mac, Ian Gillan, Leo Sayer and several Judas Priest albums, as well as the soundtrack for The Wicker Man.

-Louis was central to the acquisition and re-opening of De Lane Lea’s Kingsway premises as Kingsway Recorders with Deep Purple’s Ian Gillan, where he was to record Sweet’s ‘Fox on the Run’ in 1975, the first song written and produced by band.
+Louis was central to the acquisition and re-opening of De Lane Lea’s Kingsway premises as Kingsway Recorders with Deep Purple’s Ian Gillan, where he was to record Sweet’s ‘Fox on the Run’ in 1975, the first song written and produced by the band.
 He had also designed The Hot Wax Mobile in 1974 for Cliff Davis, by this time Fleetwood Mac’s former manager, along with its custom Raindirk console.

 Ducking and Diving also covers abandoning the studio for ventures into marketing with The Home Service, PR (primarily for Genelec) and photography – as well as devoting its closing 40-page afterword to the cars that Louis says sparked the idea for writing it.

-It is a highly entertaining read, shorter and lighter than Phill’s, and carries its own nuggets of discovery… ‘it wasn’t until March 1989 that beer became legal in Iceland – a day now celebrated as Bjórdagurinn’.
+Deep Dive talk with Ed BullerIt is a highly entertaining read, shorter and lighter than Phill’s, and carries its own nuggets of discovery… ‘it wasn’t until March 1989 that beer became legal in Iceland – a day now celebrated as Bjórdagurinn’.
 Although both UK folk, this and Phill’s book have a strong international angle, Louis’ fuelled by his PR work and his wanderlust.

-My reading done, the first of a planned series of Deep Dive talks then saw Ed Buller take the stage at Brighton’s The Old Market, armed with Cubase stems of Suede’s debut album multitracks.
+My reading done, the first of a planned series of Deep Dive talks then saw Ed Buller take the stage at Brighton’s The Old Market, armed with Cubase stems on of Suede’s debut album multitracks.

 Released in 1993, Suede was among the albums that defined Britpop, along with Pulp's 1994 breakthrough album His 'n' Hers – which Ed also produced – and releases from Oasis and Blur.

-Continuing the intimate feel of the earlier talks, Richard Barbieri introduced a Dolby Atmos playback of Hauntings at London’s Soho Hotel, and then returned to field questions.
+Dolby Atmos playback of HauntingsContinuing the intimate feel of the earlier talks, Richard Barbieri introduced a Dolby Atmos playback of Hauntings at London’s Soho Hotel, and then returned to field questions.
 As well as giving more direct responses to specific questions, he spoke freely and involvingly about ‘finding his voice’, his working processes and what he aims to bring to other artists’ music.

-Richard was to give two further playback evenings supported by improvised performances at other venues on subsequent evenings, and Stuart’s Behind the Music talks continue to tour the country while further Deep Dive events promise more sessions in a similar vein.
+Richard was to give two further playback evenings supported by improvised performances at other venues on subsequent evenings, and Stuart’s Behind the Music talks continue to tour the country, while further Deep Dive events promise more sessions in a similar vein.

-On reflection, the time seems right to add in-person events like these to the wealth of on-line information out there.
+On reflection, the time seems right to add in-person events like these to the wealth of on line information out there.
 I’d strongly advise taking advantage of anything that comes your way.